 You can make an Amica roadside assistance claim via the following:

 When calling, be sure to indicate whether or not your loss was accident-related.
 Generally, roadside assistance does not cover accident-related damages (but you can still file a claim through your ordinary Amica insurance policy for accident-related roadside emergencies).

 Amica offers auto repair assistance through a network of 1,600 certified repair shops across the United States.

 If you repair your vehicle at a certified repair shop, then Amica provides a warranty on claims-related repair work for as long as you own your vehicle.

 You can choose to repair your vehicle at an Amica-certified repair shop.
 Or, you can take your vehicle to any repair shop you choose.

 After a roadside emergency, you may elect to take your vehicle to an Amica roadside repair shop.
 Or, you could pick the closest shop or any shop of your choice.

 Amica offers roadside assistance via its Towing and Labor coverage.

-For a few extra dollars per month, you can add Towing and Labor coverage to your Amica policy, then enjoy complimentary emergency service calls.
+For a few extra dollars per month, you can add Towing and Labor coverage to your Amica policy, and then enjoy complimentary emergency service calls.

-To learn more about Amica’s Towing and Labor coverage, or to add Amica’s Towing and Labor coverage to your policy, contact your Amica agent today.
+To learn more about Amica’s Towing and Labor coverage or to add Amica’s Towing and Labor coverage to your policy, contact your Amica agent today.